gab-carb/quest-submissions/chapter5/day1.md

 1-Describe what an event is, and why it might be useful to a client:

-Events is a way to inform others when something happened with the contract, instead of having to constantly check the contract to see if something happened.
+An event is a way to inform others when something happened with the contract, instead of having to constantly check the contract to see if something happened.

 2-Deploy a contract with an event in it, and emit the event somewhere else in the contract indicating that it happened:
 <img width="617" alt="Capture d’écran, le 2022-05-30 à 20 46 50" src="https://user-images.githubusercontent.com/104936636/171080757-efcf3ceb-dd1f-4bc1-ab29-c3e21c559f44.png">